 The vaccine does enter your cell, but it does not enter the nucleus where the DNA resides.
 The mRNA causes the cell to make a specific protein that is found on the COVID-19 virus, which helps stimulate the immune system to develop antibodies that will defend against the virus if your body comes into contact with it.

 Once the mRNA is used to make the protein, it quickly breaks down, without affecting your DNA.

-Those who get the COVID-19 vaccine are still strongly recommended to practice social distancing and continue wearing masks until further notice.
+NO. Those who get the COVID-19 vaccine are still strongly recommended to practice social distancing and continue wearing masks until further notice.
 The vaccine does not stop the virus from entering your body, it prevents you from developing moderate to severe symptoms.
 It is not yet clear whether those vaccinated can still carry and transmit the virus to others, even when they themselves don’t get sick.

 Therefore, in order to protect those around you, it is important to continue following government’s recommended safety measures.

 COVID-19 VACCINATION ROLLOUT: WHEN IS IT MY TURN?

 Vaccination plans vary according to provinces, eligibility and availability.
 To find out when you can get vaccinated, check out the Government of Canada's vaccine rollout page.